 The scenarios in this section are built around the four themes of CIHR health research: (1) Biomedical Research, (2) Clinical Research, (3) Health Services Research, and (4) Social, Cultural, Environmental and Population Health Research (explained in greater detail in Section 2).
-There are four modules to represent these themes, each of which contains at least three scenarios.
+There are four modules to represent these themes.

 - Biomedical Research

 - Clinical Research